CopywriterPro-ai/copywriterproai-frontend/docs/app/youtube-video-tags-from-description.md

 ### Example of a complete input

 **Video Description:** Millions of people depend on Khan Academy.
 It’s always free to learn.
 But it’s not free to make.
-As a nonprofit, we depend on donations from people like you to make these videos and to run [khanacademy.org](http://khanacademy.org).
+As a nonprofit, we depend on donations from people like you to make these videos and to run Khan Academy.
 If we’ve helped you, can you help keep Khan Academy free?

+**Number Of Suggestions:** 4.

 ![enter image description here](https://copywriterpro-ai-tools.s3.amazonaws.com/Video+Tags+From+Description.jpg)